department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 * Consider how co-located VSOs might be displayed on RO pages to best prevent confusion
 * Clearly indicate the distinction between virtual and in-person appointments
 * Ensure Veterans can easily tell if a facility allows walk-ins or not
-* Indicate the last available appointment time in addition to the nomral operating hours
+* Indicate the last available appointment time in addition to the normal operating hours
 * Consider use cases for Regional Offices, Satellite Offices, & Outreach sites

 ## Appendix